MokhtarMk141/e-platform/README.md

 ```

 ### 3. Build and Run the Platform
-Open your terminal in the project directory and invoke Docker Compose.
-This single command builds the custom NodeJS containers, sets up the custom `ecommerce-network`, boots the database, and runs the necessary Prisma migrations automatically.
+This command builds the custom NodeJS containers, sets up the `ecommerce-network`, boots the database, and runs the necessary Prisma migrations automatically.

 ```bash
 docker-compose up -d
 ```

 ### 4. Create Demo Data (Optional)
-If you are starting with a fresh database, you can automatically seed it with categories, brands, and products by executing a script within the running backend container:
+If you are starting with a fresh database, seed it with categories, brands, and products:

 ```bash
 docker exec -it ecommerce-backend npm run prisma:seed